icopy-site/awesome/docs/awesome/awesome-dotnet.md

 * [Awesome Roslyn](https://github.com/ironcev/awesome-roslyn) - A curated list of awesome Roslyn books, tutorials, open source projects, analyzers, code fixes, and refactorings.
 * [.NET Open Source Developer Projects](https://github.com/Microsoft/dotnet/blob/master/dotnet-developer-projects.md) - This community maintained list showcases .NET open source projects that are useful for any aspect of the development process.
 * [Awesome Microservices .NET Core](https://github.com/mjebrahimi/Awesome-Microservices-NetCore) - A collection of awesome training series, articles, videos, books, courses, sample projects, and tools for Microservices in .NET Core.
-* [Awesome .NET Core Education](https://github.com/mehdihadeli/awesome-dotnet-core-education) - A collection of awesome articles and resources for learning and practicing about .Net Core and its related technologies.
-* [Awesome .Net Async](https://github.com/mehdihadeli/awesome-dotnet-async) - A Collection of useful articles and resources to learning and practicing about async, threading, and channels in .Net platform.
-* [Awesome Software Architecture](https://github.com/mehdihadeli/awesome-software-architecture) - A Collection of useful articles and resources to learn and practice about software architecture, patterns, and principles.
 * [dotnet-console-games](https://github.com/ZacharyPatten/dotnet-console-games) - Game examples implemented in .NET console applications.

 ## Resources